edition-humboldt-collection/corresp-humboldt-dataviz/README.md

 # Credits
 Corresp-humboldt-dataviz is developed by [Axelle Lecroq](https://github.com/axellelecroq/), intern in the BBAW's project ["Travelling Humboldt - Science on the Move"](https://edition-humboldt.de/?&l=en), with the help of [Gordon Fischer](https://www.bbaw.de/die-akademie/mitarbeiterinnen-mitarbeiter/fischer-gordon) and under the supervision of [Dr. Ulrich Päßler](https://www.bbaw.de/die-akademie/mitarbeiterinnen-mitarbeiter/paessler-ulrich) and [Dr. Tobias Kraft](https://www.bbaw.de/die-akademie/mitarbeiterinnen-mitarbeiter/kraft-tobias).
-The search aid for the analogue collection has been digitally reproduced by Ann McKinney.
+The search aid for the analogue collection has been digitally reproduced by Anne McKinney.

 # Contacts
-If you have any questions or remarks, pleace contact [axelle.lecroq[at]bbaw.de](mailto:axelle.lecroq@bbaw.de).
+If you have any questions or remarks, please contact [axelle.lecroq[at]bbaw.de](mailto:axelle.lecroq@bbaw.de).